jaewon-orbit/life-switch/README.md

 <br>
 <br>
 <br>
-These made me think about how many devices still require physical interaction.
+These made me think about how many devices still require physical interaction.<br>
 Life Switch is an experimental project that uses a small motor to physically control existing switches remotely.

 ## Prototype